 The award is open to U.S. and non-U.S. citizens.

-You must complete your postdoctoral training in a lab different from that of your graduate (thesis) lab.
+- You must complete your postdoctoral training in a lab different from that of your graduate (thesis) lab.
 Applicants planning to remain in their thesis labs for the duration of their postdoctoral training period are NOT eligible.
 Remaining in your thesis lab for a few weeks or months after receiving your degree, before moving to your postdoc lab, is acceptable.
-The covid-19 pandemic may have delayed your postdoc search or start date in your postdoc lab.
-LSRF will take this delay into consideration during the review process.

 All complete applications received through our online application portal will be reviewed by our peer review committee.
-A complete application means that an applicant has completed and finalized their submission by 8:00pm EST on October 1, 2021 AND that the required three (3) reference letters and one (1) supervisor letter were received by 8:00pm EST on November 1, 2021.
+A complete application means that an applicant has completed and finalized their submission before 8:00pm EST on October 1, 2022 AND that the required three (3) reference letters and one (1) proposed supervisor letter were received before 8:00pm EST on November 1, 2022.
 Incomplete applications will not be considered.
-There will be no deadline extensions.

 Visit our FAQs page for answers to many common questions about eligibility and the application process.